Ket0o/Ket0o/README.md

 ###

-<p align="left">I work for Financial Technology Center as a C# backend developer.
+<p align="left">I work for Financial Technology Center as a full-stack developer.
 At work, I write new functionality of different levels and fix bugs.
 I also study in TUSUR in my 4rd year, and in my free time I try to develop my programming skills.
 I read books, program and develop.</p>

 ###